YN20457 Project Akira

 Tonnage: approx. 780 GT

-Cabins: Full-beam owner’s stateroom, two double guest suites and two twin guest suites
+Cabins: Full-beam owner’s stateroom and five double guest suites

 Maximum speed (half load): 22 knots